-- Participation in the orientation training is free of charge - The cost for subsequent enrichment courses depends on the course.
+- Participation in the orientation training is free of charge - The cost for subsequent enrichment activities depends on the activity.
 A typical LandPaths' offered enrichment workshop will cost approximately \$20 for each course; the cost of courses offered by outside organizations will vary.
-Scholarships are available for enrichment courses - You pay for First Aid / CPR training; scholarships are available
+Scholarships are available for enrichment activities - You pay for First Aid / CPR training; scholarships are available